Rock Creek Campus

 - Yes, up to 58 credits can apply toward a four-year baccalaureate degree.

-- Graduates of the MT program may also transfer to Oregon Institute of Technology (OIT) to pursue a bachelor degree in Electronic Engineering Technology (EET).
+- Graduates of the MT program may also transfer all of their credits to Oregon Institute of Technology (OIT) to pursue a bachelors degree in Electronic Engineering Technology (EET).

 - This allows the possibility to complete a bachelor's degree in two additional years.